DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPolarChart/1 Configuration/commonAnnotationSettings/commonAnnotationSettings.md

 ---
 ---
 ##### shortDescription
-Specifies settings common for all annotations in the **PolarChart**.
+Specifies settings common for all annotations in the PolarChart.

 ---
 Settings specified here can be ignored in favor of individual annotation settings specified in the [annotations[]](/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/annotations/) array.
 Refer to the array's description for information on how to configure annotations.